darkewaffle/YAGDRSL/documentation/3_YAGDRSL_SETS.md

 > sets.precast.ws.melee.Evisceration
 > sets.precast.ws.melee.physical.Evisceration

 All of these are valid.
 I can't think of any reason to actually define multiple sets for an individual skill but it does mean you can place it wherever you think is convenient or logical.
-And once again, any Evisceration-specific sets that exist will be combined with the sets that were found originally.
+And once again, any Evisceration-specific sets that it finds will be combined with the sets that were found originally.

 All told if our sets were defined like this and we used Evisceration...